carbon-language/carbon-lang/flang/README.md

 [markdown style guide from LLVM](https://github.com/llvm/llvm-project/blob/main/llvm/docs/MarkdownQuickstartTemplate.md).

 ## Building flang
 There are two ways to build flang.
 The first method is to build it at the same time that you build all of the projects on which it depends.
 This is called building in tree.
-The second method is to first do an in tree build to create all of the projects on which flang depends, then build an install area for these projects, and then only build the flang code itself.
+The second method is to first do an in tree build to create all of the projects on which flang depends, and then only build the flang code itself.
 This is called building standalone.
 Building standalone has the advantage of being smaller and faster.
 Once you create the base build and base install areas, you can create multiple standalone builds using them.

 Note that instructions for building LLVM can be found at https://llvm.org/docs/GettingStarted.html.